 Poo-Mix Rescue may be able to assist you in finding a dog, or you may browse our adoptable dog database here.

-Bernedoodle full grown are a large breed of dog.
+Bernedoodle full grown is a large breed of dog.
 Their stature is substantial, and even tiny or miniature Bernedoodle full grown are not toy dogs.

-It takes around two years for a typical F1 full size Bernedoodle full grown to achieve their ultimate weight.
+It takes around two years for a typical F1 full-size Bernedoodle full grown to achieve its ultimate weight.
 The ultimate weight of little Bernedoodle full grown or F1b Bernedoodle full grown will be closer to 18 months.